glpi-project/docdev/source/coding_standards/javascript.rst

 Functions
 ---------

-Function names must be written in *camelCaps*:
+Function names must be written in *camelCase*:

 .. code-block:: JavaScript